2010 ECM Prague Open

-The 2010 ECM Prague Open, also known as 2010 ECM Prague Open by Glanzis was a tennis tournament played on outdoor clay courts.
+The 2010 ECM Prague Open, also known as 2010 ECM Prague Open by Glanzis, was a women's tennis tournament played on outdoor clay courts.
 It was the 9th edition of the ECM Prague Open, and was part of the WTA International tournaments of the 2010 WTA Tour.
-It took place in Prague, Czech Republic, from July 12 through July 18, 2010.
+It took place in Prague, Czech Republic, from 12 July through 18 July 2010.
+Seventh-seeded Ágnes Szávay won the singles title.

 This was the last edition of ECM Prague Open due to financial distress.